 In light of this, we wanted to share some details about how we approach critical issues such as operations and security.
 While we can't be as forthcoming as we'd like to be (since disclosing too much information gives people who don't have our, or your, best interests at heart an advantage), the information below should help give you a sense of how we work here at Accelo.

-Everything connection between you, our users, and Accelo, is encrypted using Transport Layer Security (TLS - the successor to Secure Sockets Layer, or SSL).
-We use the TLS 1.2 protocol, 256-bit RSA key exchange and a 128 bit AES encryption cipher.
+Every connection between you, our users, and Accelo is encrypted using Transport Layer Security (TLS - the successor to Secure Sockets Layer, or SSL).
+We use the TLS 1.2 protocol, 256-bit RSA key exchange, and a 128 bit AES encryption cipher.
 This also includes all traffic between our smartphone apps and Accelo servers and all of our APIs.

 If you or your colleagues accidentally enter a URL without encryption, we automatically switch it over to SSL by force using a redirect before responding.